-After travelling under steam, continue on to Pumphouse Point in the Cradle Mountain-Lake St Clair National Park for one or two sleeps.
-You’ll want to be there for two – sleeping on Australia’s deepest freshwater lake and watching winter mist roll in over the lake is an unforgettable experience.
-They also have The Retreat, a new high-end offering on the lakeshore for the extra-indulgent minded.
+Continue on to Pumphouse Point in the Cradle Mountain-Lake St Clair National Park for one or two sleeps.
+You’ll want to be there for two – sleeping on Australia’s deepest freshwater lake and watching mist roll in over the lake is an unforgettable experience.
+They also have The Retreat, a new high-end offering on the lake shore for the extra-indulgent minded.

 Head back to Hobart

 On the way back to Hobart, visit the Wall in the Wilderness.
 It’s a spectacular story of the region’s past, carved into Huon pine.
 Continue on to New Norfolk where the Agrarian Kitchen Eatery is a delicious place to get your final fill of Tassie produce.
 Their paddock to plate flavour discoveries are as surprising as the antique finds in this town.
 You’re likely to find something unique to take home – a reminder of your indulgent island escape.